 I have a phd in psychology from the University of Sussex, where I investigated pupillary responses to faces as a measure of implicit recognition in police lineups, supervised by Graham Hole.
 We found that pupillary responses were different when looking at a previously-seen face than novel faces in a lineup, and that they occurred independently of the conscious identification response given.
 This novel method was developed as a means to improving eyewitness identification procedures, by bypassing conscious identification decisions.

-I am currently a post doctoral research associate in psychology at the Open University, where I work closely with Graham Pike, Catriona Havard, Ailsa Strathie, Zoe Walkington and Lara Frumkin for a citizen forensics project.
+I am currently a post doctoral research associate in psychology at the Open University, where I work closely with Graham Pike, Ailsa Strathie, Zoe Walkington and Lara Frumkin for a citizen forensics project.
 This aims to improve communications between citizens and institutions (e.g. police).
 I have funding to explore the translation of pupillometry to real world police and legal settings and am writing materials for DD210, a psychology module at the Open University called Living psychology: from the everyday to the extraordinary.

 I have also launched the first psychological research into Wiedermann-Steiner Syndrome, which has only recently been genetically identified.
 In this capacity, I have initated a WSS Psychology Lab with Nicola Yuill and Jessica Marshall at The University of Sussex.

 My research interests thus lie mainly in the application of psychology to make positive changes to 'real world' issues.